sftcd/cs7ns1/assignments/practical3/README.md

 **Don't forget to stop your instance when you're done!**

-For this practical, you will be emailed a list of 1000 password hashes and are to solve those, finding the passwords for as many as you can.
+For this practical, you have been emailed a list of 1000 password hashes and are to solve those, finding the passwords for as many as you can.
 Every hash and password are unique - each of the (176,000!) passwords I generated is given to just one student.
+If you haven't yet seen that mail, **first** check your inbox and spam folders, and only then send a mail to Christian to check.

 As you solve passwords you can upload your results to submitty, in the  [crack some